Software Defined Networking (SDN) Explained

 Visualisation of network traffic and data flow

 By centralizing network intelligence, SDN allows for automated provisioning, optimized resource utilization, and rapid service deployment.
-This shift not only reduces operational costs but also fosters innovation by allowing organizations to tailor network behavior to their specific needs.
+This shift not not only reduces operational costs but also fosters innovation by allowing organizations to tailor network behavior to their specific needs.
 Exploring related technological advancements, such as AI & Machine Learning Basics, can provide a broader understanding of the tech landscape transforming various industries.
 For instance, the Linux Foundation hosts numerous open-source projects that are vital to modern networking and cloud infrastructure, including several SDN initiatives.